shredthaGNAR/list-of-my-starred-repos/README.md

 * [unixorn/tumult.plugin.zsh](https://github.com/unixorn/tumult.plugin.zsh): Tumult is a collection of macOS-specific functions and scripts for your shell environment.
 It is packaged as a ZSH plugin, but can be used with other shells as well.
 * [dopeytree/TVx](https://github.com/dopeytree/TVx): 📺 TVx — the warmth of modern nostalgia  This is the way - television you remember feeling: present, unhurried, *analog*
 * [humandecoded/twayback](https://github.com/humandecoded/twayback): Automate downloading archived deleted Tweets.
-* [criimera/twitter-apk](https://github.com/criimera/twitter-apk): Apk builds of piko patches
+* [criimera/twitter-apk](https://github.com/criimera/twitter-apk): twitter apk builds of piko patches
 * [crimera/twitter-apk](https://github.com/crimera/twitter-apk): Apk builds of piko patches
 * [RobTrew/txtquery-tools](https://github.com/RobTrew/txtquery-tools): Tools for generating custom perspectives & reports from FoldingText and TaskPaper docs
 * [KarlPiper/typography-shortcuts](https://github.com/KarlPiper/typography-shortcuts): BetterTouchTool actions for typing special characters, and reference for macOS keyboard shortcuts.